 #2 Updated by Steve Pomeroy over 5 years ago

 I like the notion of optional sidecar thumbnails.
 Also: evicting from cache to disk is particularly clever, as that should prevent dupes on disk, although it may be a bit confusing to only see the sidecar thumbnails for some images.
 Maybe just have it so that every time the cache is written to disk, an option lets users choose a dual write to the sidecar thumbnail as well (or instead)?

 As far as naming a sidecar thumbnail, keeping it with the original is good (though IMO not necessary, as they are automatically generated shadows of the content and can be recreated at-will.
 It is unlikely, though possible in my particular usecase (git-annex), that someone would move offline files around on disk).
 Perhaps use standard *nix convention and name them with a "~" at the end or start the name with a "."?

-#5 Updated by Jose Carlos Garcia Sogo almost 5 years ago
+#5 Updated by Jose Carlos Garcia Sogo about 5 years ago

 You should check this pull request [https://github.com/darktable-org/darktable/pull/535]